 Ireland visa 🇮🇪

-Chadian citizens need visa for travelling to Ireland as tourist.
+Chad citizens need visa for travelling to Ireland as tourist.
+COVID travel advice is country is Partially Open for travel.
 The stay is usually short with a period of 90 days and visa expires in 90 days.
 Applicant is required to be present when applying for visa and a total of 12 documents are required.
 You can also find useful tips from fellow travellers.

 Ireland Visa requirements for Chad